-Polish law currently does not have specific regulations on greenwashing.
+Polish law so far lacks regulations that deal with greenwashing in detail.
 Despite this, there are several regulations that allow for liability for unsubstantiated sustainability claims:

-- The Act of 16 April 1999 on Counteracting Unfair Competition, referring to the examples of unfair competition acts contained therein, including in particular: misleading designations of goods or services (Article 3 para.
-2), the dissemination of false or misleading news about manufactured goods or services for the purpose of gaining an advantage (see Article 14(1) and (2)(2)), or advertising that misleads the customer and may influence his decision to purchase goods or services (see Article 16(1)(2)); - The Act of 23 August 2007 on Counteracting Unfair Market Practices with a very broad definition of an unlawful practice as a deceptive act (Article 4(2) and Article 5(1)); - The Act of 23 June 2022 on organic farming and production, which in Article 24(1)(4) includes a provision that directly addresses greenwashing claims providing that an individual, legal entity or unincorporated organizational unit that markets products or substances illegally labelled with the term "organic," "eco" or "bio" shall be subject to a fine of up to 200% of the financial benefit it obtained or could have obtained for the measure, product or substance marketed.
+The Act of 16 April 1999 on Counteracting Unfair Competition, referring to the examples of unfair competition acts contained therein, including in particular: misleading designations of goods or services (Article 3 para.
+2), the dissemination of false or misleading news about manufactured goods or services for the purpose of gaining an advantage (see Article 14(1) and (2)(2)), or advertising that misleads

+- the customer and may influence his decision to purchase goods or services (see Article 16(1)(2)); - The Act of 23 August 2007 on Counteracting Unfair Market Practices with a very broad definition of an unlawful practice as a deceptive act (Article 4(2) and Article 5(1)); - The Act of 23 June 2022 on organic farming and production, which in Article 24(1)(4) includes a provision that directly addresses greenwashing claims providing that an individual, legal entity or unincorporated organizational unit that markets products or substances illegally labelled with the term "organic," "eco" or "bio" shall be subject to a fine of up to 200% of the financial benefit it obtained or could have obtained for the measure, product or substance marketed.

-Currently, according to information provided by the Office of Competition and Consumer Protection, work is underway to implement Directive (EU) 2024/825 of the European Parliament and of the Council of 28 February 2024, amending Directives 2005129/EC and 2011183/EU with regard to strengthening the position of consumers in the ecological transition through better protection against unfair practices and better information.
-Preliminary consultations on the implementation process continued until 6 December 2024.
-Growing public awareness of greenwashing is likely to lead to more legal cases.
+For details regarding penalties imposed in relation to unsubstantiated sustainability claims relating to products or services please see p.
+14 below.
+Currently, according to information provided by the Office of Competition and Consumer Protection, work is underway to implement Directive (EU) 2024/825 of the European Parliament and of the Council of February 28, 2024, amending Directives 2005129/EC and 2011183/EU with regard to strengthening the position of consumers in the ecological transition through better protection against unfair practices and better information.
+Preliminary consultations on the implementation process were ongoing until December 6, 2024.
+Due to the increase in public awareness of greenwashing, there is an expected increase in proceedings on this ground.

-14. Have there been any test cases brought

-against businesses for unsubstantiated enterprise wide sustainability commitments?
+14. Have there been any test cases brought against businesses for unsubstantiated enterprise wide sustainability commitments?

 In December 2024, a court settlement was reached in the first Polish litigation on greenwashing and unethical advertising.
-The defendant company is ultimately required, as part of the court-approved settlement, to publish a press-statement declaring that it will avoid using marketing that may suggest the ecological nature of its product and give the misleading impression that it is an environmentally neutral or positive product, so consequently it was also forced to remove the advertisement.
-Based on the publicly known information, in 2024 several investigation proceedings (postępowanie wyjaśniające) were underway before the OCCP's President regarding ESG-related marketing practices.
-These proceedings include, i.a. companies from beauty and fashion industries and in some cases they resulted in penalties amounting to almost 4 million PLN for misleading information about the composition of clothes, such as wool.
+The defendant was SYNERGIO S.A., a company that uses the phrase "eco-peas" ("eko groszek") in its marketing in reference to black coal.
+The company is ultimately required, as part of the court-approved settlement, to publish a press-statement declaring that "it will avoid using marketing that may suggest the ecological nature of black coal and give the misleading impression that it is an environmentally neutral or positive product", so consequently it was also forced to remove the advertisement.
+The lawsuit was filed in April 2021 by the ClientEarth Prawnicy dla Ziemi (Lawyers for Earth) foundation after public opinion polls were conducted in connection with the use of the prefix "eco".
+The lawsuit was filed under the Act of 23 August 2007 on the Unfair Market Practices.
+The court-approved settlement is precedential and establishes a solid foundation for future efforts not to use misleading organic-related expression in their operations.

+What is more, based on the publicly known information, in 2024 several investigation proceedings (postępowanie wyjaśniające) were underway before the OCCP's President regarding ESG-related marketing practices.
+These proceedings include, i.a.
+Allegro, Bielenda Kosmetyki Naturalne, Dr. Irena Eris, H&M Hennes & Mauritz, KappAhl Polska, L'Oréal Polska, LPP, Zara Polska.
+In some cases a penalty has been imposed (e.g. Polskie Składy Odzieżowe (Lavard) 3 830 838 PLN for misleading information about the composition of clothes i.a. as to wool).